 - You are given one “Free Pass”, meaning you have one incomplete lab without penalty.

 - Practice makes perfect.
 Each week you will be assigned several homework to complete outside of class.

 - These homework assignments will take several hours to complete.
 This is by design.
 Practice makes perfect.

-- The homework by the end of the lesson.
-Saturday by 11:59pm .
+- The homework is due by the end of the week’s lesson.
+Saturday by 11:59pm.

-- You must submit your code to GitHub before the due date.
+- You must commit your code and push it to GitHub before the due date.

 Homework is evaluated based on the following criteria:

 - What the problem attempted?
 Effort made to start the homework assignment.

 - Was the problem analysis thought out?
 Identified inputs and outputs, including sources and targets.
 Outlined a process which explains code flow in pseudo code – not python.

 - Does the written code execute?
 Program runs without error.